West Virginia Code

 (4) "Applicant" means a person applying for a certificate of need, exemption or determination of review;

-(5) “Authority” means the West Virginia Health Care Authority as provided in article twenty-nine-b of this chapter;
+(5) "Authority" means the West Virginia Health Care Authority as provided in §16-29B-1 et seq. of this code;

 (6) "Bed capacity" means the number of beds licensed to a health care facility or the number of adult and pediatric beds permanently staffed and maintained for immediate use by inpatients in patient rooms or wards in an unlicensed facility;